Butte Creek and Ash Creek Bridges

-The Ash Creek Bridge, at 150 ft, consists of three 50 ft sections.
-Concrete abutments on either end consist of twenty 40 ft H piles, while the center piers each utilize four Cast in Steel Shell (CISS) piling, 30” x 90 ft.
-The bridge over Butte Creek is a single 50 ft section resting on concrete abutments built around twelve 40 ft H piles on each end.
-Preformed concrete planks will rest on the abutments and piers, topped with a concrete deck and a polymer finish layer.
+The new Ash Creek Bridge, at 150 ft, consists of three 50 ft sections.
+Concrete abutments on either end consist of twenty 40 ft H piles, while the center piers each utilize four Cast in Steel Shell (CISS) piling, 30" x 90 ft.
+The new bridge over Butte Creek is a single 50 ft section resting on concrete abutments built around twelve 40 ft H piles on each end.
+Preformed concrete planks rest on the abutments and piers, topped with a concrete deck and a polymer finish layer.

 Because traffic needed to remain flowing, one side of the bridges were demolished and rebuilt while traffic flowed on the opposite side.
 Both bridges were built simultaneously over two construction seasons, wrapping up in the fall of 2020.